 - Secure coding (A.8.28)

 A notable control is 5.23, “Information security for the use of cloud services”, since now, cloud security has a dedicated control.
-This preventative control is designed to keep risk at a minimum and regulate the management and usage of cloud services such as AWS, Azure, and GCP.
+This preventative control is designed to keep risk at a minimum and regulate the management and usage of cloud services such as AWS, Azure, and Google Cloud.
 This control covers confidentiality, integrity, and availability.

 4. Controls have attributes